indiana-nikel/gerrymandering/README.md

 ```

 If your browser doesn't automatically open the application, you'll need to navigate to the port that your terminal directs you to (the port the opens for my machine is: http://127.0.0.1:8050/).

-The RShiny application can be found hosted on [shinyapps.io](shinyapps.io).
-The direct link that launches the application is here: [https://indiana-nikel.shinyapps.io/gerrymandering_app/](https://indiana-nikel.shinyapps.io/gerrymandering_app/).